hashicorp/consul/website/source/docs/internals/acl.html.markdown

 The token ID is passed along with each RPC request to the servers.
 Agents [can be configured](/docs/agent/options.html) with `acl_token` to provide a default token, but the token can also be specified by a client on a [per-request basis](/docs/agent/http.html).
-ACLs are new as of Consul 0.4, meaning versions prior do not provide a token.
+ACLs are new as of Consul 0.4, meaning prior versions do not provide a token.
 This is handled by the special "anonymous" token.
 Anytime there is no token provided, the rules defined by that token are automatically applied.
-This lets policy be enforced on legacy clients.
+This allows policy to be enforced on legacy clients.

 Enforcement is always done by the server nodes.
 All servers must be [configured to provide](/docs/agent/options.html) an `acl_datacenter`, which enables